Figures of Speech: Types, Usage & Examples [Download PDF]

 In writing, when figures of speech are used effectively, these devices enhance the writer’s ability for description and expression so that readers have a better understanding of what is being conveyed.
 Here are some ways that writers benefit from incorporating it into their work:

 • Figure of Speech as Artistic Use of Language: Effective use of figures of speech is one of the greatest demonstrations of artistic use of language.
-Being able to create poetic meaning, comparisons, and expressions with these literary devices are how writers form art with words.
+Writing forms art with words by creating poetic meaning, comparisons, and expressions with these literary devices.

 • Figure of Speech as Entertainment for Reader: Effective figures of speech often elevate the entertainment value of a literary work for the reader.
-Many invoke humour or provide a sense of irony in ways that literal expressions do not.
-This can create a greater sense of engagement for the reader when it comes to a literary work.
+Many invoke humor or provide a sense of irony in ways that literal expressions do not.
+This can create a greater understanding of engagement for the reader regarding a literary work.

 Examples in English Literature

-Numerous figures of speech that are used as literary devices may be seen in works of literature.
+Numerous figures of speech used as literary devices may be seen in literature.
 These add meaning to literature and showcase the power and beauty of figurative language.
-Here are some examples in well-known literary works:
+Here are some examples from well-known literary works:

 • The Great Gatsby (F. Scott Fitzgerald)